How to organize your blog life 📝

 3) Use the right tools

 iA Writer.
-Whenever I feel the urge to write anything, even just a introduction or a funny line, iA Writer is the first app I open.
-Very simplistic, pretty and useful, it is the perfect app to help me “being in the flow” and cut all distractions to focus on my writing.
+Whenever I feel the urge to write anything, even just an introduction or a funny line, iA Writer is the first app I open.
+Very simplistic, pretty and useful, it is the perfect app to help me “get in the flow” and cut all distractions to focus on my writing.
 However, the app costs a bunch on bucks on Apple devices.
-I bought it at the time it was on sales both on Mac and iPhone and I absolutely don’t regret it.
+I bought it at the time it was on sales both on Mac and iPhone and I absolutely do not regret it.

-I use it more on my phone to write when I’m in the subway or a waiting line to make progress in some articles but it instantly synchronizes with my computer, which allow me to not loose one drop of my writing inspiration whenever it comes.
+I use it more on my phone to write when I’m in the subway or a waiting line to make progress in some articles but it instantly synchronises with my computer, so I don’t loose one drop of my writing inspiration whenever it comes.

 Zenkit.
 I talked above about how important it is to have a schedule for your blog above.